Communities in Norfolk County, Ontario: Lynedoch

 Lynedoch (42.801573°N 80.509701°W) is a hamlet in Norfolk County which was named after Baron Lynedoch who served under Wellington during the Napoleonic Wars.

 During the 19th century, this hamlet had a post office, a school, a tailor, blacksmith, taverns, hotels, and churches.
 A church has been restored in the area and is being used for outdoor weddings and private receptions.

 Dennis' Horseradish is produced a short distance east of the settlement.

-By 2021, Lynedoch will gain access to high-speed Internet.

-The village consists of elderly people on old age pensions in addition to a marginal amount of young married couples who wish to become homeowners.
-There is also a community group which is non-profit and consists mostly of people who live in the Lynedoch area.
-It is located northwest of Pine Grove, southwest of Delhi, and west of Simcoe.

-N–Z
+N

 Nixon

 Nixon is a hamlet in Norfolk County, Ontario, Canada that is almost exclusively residential.
 There is an airfield, some farms, and a single office building that is dedicated to an agriculture-related business in the hamlet where Nixon Public School used to be.
 Nixon is east of the town of Delhi, northwest of the town of Simcoe, and northeast of the hamlet of Pinegrove.

 Plans are currently underway for a microbrewery to open in the community; beers and wines that emulate those found in Belgium and the Netherlands will be manufactured here.
 Producing very little noise or steam pollution, the microbrewery will bolster the economy of Norfolk County.
 Trappist beers will be brewed on site for the purpose of getting the higher-class members of Norfolk County to spend money more locally.
 The municipal government approved the rezoning of the surrounding land to "light industrial" for Norfolk County's third microbrewery to be possible according to the local by-laws.
 This community is the westernmost community to receive water from the Lynn River; which flows directly into Lake Erie.
-Beers and wines produced in the Nixon microbrewery will use the Lynn River as a source of their water.

 Normandale

 Normandale (42.710822°N 80.311346°W) is a quaint fishing town in southwestern Norfolk County that is famous for its perch and black bass.
 This settlement was part of Charlotteville where Fort Norfolk was built in 1813 with accommodation for 300 troops.
 A large iron foundry, the Normandale Furnace and Ironworks was built here in 1817 and was expanded in 1822; it made farm implements, the well-known Van Norman stoves as well as kettles, pots, and pans but closed down in 1847 or 1850.

-Commerce is extremely limited now and agriculture plays a smaller role than in other parts of Norfolk County.

-Normandale has a historical cemetery located on Spooky Hollow Road which has at least 288 individuals buried there.